AadityaG-xoS/WBSCPR/README.md

 ## Overview

-Welcome to the **WBSCPR:Reviews Scraper**!
+Welcome to the **WBSCPR: Reviews Scraper**!
 This project utilizes **ScrapeGraph.ai**, **Node.js**, and **Render** to build a robust review scraping website that fetches product reviews from various e-commerce websites and displays them on a user-friendly interface.
 The project is designed to help businesses, researchers, or developers access aggregated reviews for analysis, insights, or feedback purposes.

 The app leverages **ScrapeGraph.ai** for scraping data, **Node.js** for backend development, and **Render** for cloud deployment, offering a seamless experience with scalability, reliability, and ease of access.